English and British royal mistresses: Edward II

-Edward II (25 April 1284 – 21 September 1327), was King of England from 1307 until he was deposed in January 1327.
+Edward II (25 April 1284 – 21 September 1327), was king of England from 1307 until he was deposed in January 1327.
 Edward had a very close relationship with Piers Gaveston, who had first joined his household in 1300.
 The precise nature of Edward and Gaveston's relationship is uncertain; they may have been friends, lovers or sworn brothers.
-Gaveston's arrogance and power as Edward's favourite provoked discontent both among the barons and the French royal family, and Edward was forced to exile him.
+Gaveston's arrogance and power as Edward's favourite provoked discontent both among the barons and his French in-laws.
+Pressured by both groups, Edward was forced to exile him.
 On Gaveston's return, the King was pressured into agreeing to wide-ranging reforms called the Ordinances of 1311.
 Gaveston was banished by the barons, to which Edward responded by revoking the reforms and recalling his favourite.
-Led by Edward's cousin, the Earl of Lancaster, a group of the barons seized and executed Gaveston in 1312.
+Led by Edward's cousin, Thomas, 2nd Earl of Lancaster, a group of the barons seized and executed Gaveston in 1312.

+Another male favourite, Hugh Despenser the Younger, caused political trouble for Edward in the following decade.
+Despenser used his marriage to Edward's niece Eleanor de Clare to gain a foothold into the royal family.
+Edward's wife Isabella of France had tolerated Gaveston but quickly grew to hate Despenser and the sway he had over her husband.
+After Edward took ownership of her lands and custody of their children over their disagreements about his relationship with Despenser, their marriage broke down for good.
+Isabella, while ostensibly in France to visit her family on official business, launched a ploy aided by her brother Charles IV of France and probable lover Roger Mortimer to gain physical custody of her eldest son, Prince Edward.
+With the younger Edward safely away from his father's clutches, Isabella and Mortimer invaded England in his name in September 1326.
+The King and Despenser were quickly tracked down and captured.
+Despenser was put on trial and was hanged, drawn, and quartered in November after being found guilty of high treason.
+Edward himself was forced to abdicate in favor of his son and died in captivity the following September.

+Whatever the nature of the relationships with his male favourites might have been, Edward had a sexual relationship with at least one other woman besides Isabella.
+He acknowledged an illegitimate child known as Adam FitzRoy who was born in about 1307, although his mother’s identity is unknown.

 Edward III

 Edward III appears to have been devoted to his wife, Philippa of Hainault, who bore him 12 children.
 However, late in their marriage the aged King met Alice Perrers, a young lady-in-waiting to the Queen.
 Some sources have it that she became his mistress in 1363, six years before his wife's death; others date their relationship to the time when the Queen was terminally ill.
 The affair was not made public until after the Queen's death, when the King lavished gifts and honours on her.
+Edward III and Alice Perrers would have three illegitimate children.